asimihsan/asim_ihsan_io/hugo/content/posts/healthy-breathing-with-a-smart-bulb/index.md

 When I'm working on my widescreen monitor I find it difficult to use breathing aids either on my phone or as a moving image on the computer.
-Instead I realized that changing the colors on a smart bulb to match inhalation and exhalation cycles would help me remember to breath correctly whilst workign.
+Instead I realized that changing the colors on a smart bulb to match inhalation and exhalation cycles would help me remember to breath correctly whilst working.

 Hence [I wrote a program](https://github.com/asimihsan/lifx-breathing) that I run on a Raspberry Pi that uses the [lifxlan](https://github.com/mclarkk/lifxlan) Python module that helps me maintain a breathing pattern.
 A [LIFX](https://www.lifx.com) bulb gradually changes color to indicate inhalation or exhalation, and then quickly switches off then on to indicate to change from inhaling to exhaling.

+I'm now able to work or watch TV and have the ambient colors of a LIFX smart bulb optimally guide my breathing.

 Here's a video of it in action:

-TODO

-I'm now able to work or watch TV and have the ambient colors of a LIFX smart bulb optimally guide my breathing.
+{{< youtube IIqjp69V6Q0 >}}

 ## Future work